w3labkr/py-image-toolkit/README.md

 # py-image-toolkit

 `py-image-toolkit` is a Python-based toolkit for image processing.
-It provides tools for resizing images and performing automatic cropping based on face detection and composition rules.
-With a simple command-line interface (CLI), it's designed to be fast, efficient, and easy to use.
+It provides a command-line interface (CLI) through `image.py` for resizing images and performing automatic cropping based on face detection and composition rules.
+It's designed to be fast, efficient, and easy to use.

 ---